 4. The name, strength, quantity, dosage and national drug code number of the schedule II, III, IV or V controlled substance or naloxone hydrochloride or other opioid antagonist dispensed.

 6. The number of refills, if any, authorized by the medical practitioner.

-B. Except as provided in subsection D of this section, a dispenser must use the September 28, 2011 version 4, release 2 standard implementation guide for prescription monitoring programs published by the American society for automation in pharmacy or any subsequent version or release of that guide to report the required information.
+B. Except as provided in subsection D of this section, a dispenser must use the latest version of the standard implementation guide for prescription monitoring programs published by the American society for automation in pharmacy to report the required information.

 C. The board shall allow the reporter to transmit the required information by electronic data transfer if feasible or, if not feasible, on reporting forms as prescribed by the board.
 The reporter shall submit the required information once each day.

 D. A dispenser who does not have an automated recordkeeping system capable of producing an electronic report in the established format may request a waiver from electronic reporting by submitting a written request to the board.
 The board shall grant the request if the dispenser agrees in writing to report the data by submitting a completed universal claim form as prescribed by the board by rule.